Skip to main content

 Minimum and maximum retirement ages

-The minimum pension age is the earliest age at which you can start to get your benefits.
+The minimum retirement age is the earliest age at which you can start to get your benefits.

-Minimum and maximum pension ages depend on your employment start date in the public sector.
+Minimum and maximum retirement ages depend on your employment start date in the public sector.

 Start date before 1 April 2004